 As for the materials, I am blown away with the quality of the printed materials.
 The book is hardback and wonderfully laid out.

 Beyond the ‘gloss’, the content is fantastic.
-The authors engage the reader with more of a conversational format with the inclusion of including an actual story to set the stage for that lesson and closing with Encounters with Jesus where Scripture is presented as a story for the reader.
+The authors engage the reader with more of a conversational format.
+They include an actual story to set the stage for that lesson and close with Encounters with Jesus where Scripture is presented as a story for the reader.
 Occasionally, you’ll also find a hands-on activity to bring home a lesson.
 (The boys would never object to cooking as part of a Bible study, nor would they expect it.
 Yet, that’s just what you’ll find during Lesson 2 when you can make Easy BBQ Bacon Burgers as a family!)

 You can see what other Crewmates had to say about this product and others by visiting the Schoolhouse Review Crew website.